apache/spark/docs/sql-programming-guide.md

 Arrow is available as an optimization when converting a Spark DataFrame to Pandas using the call `toPandas()` and when creating a Spark DataFrame from Pandas with `createDataFrame(pandas_df)`.
-To use Arrow when executing these calls, it first must be enabled by setting the Spark configuration 'spark.sql.execution.arrow.enabled' to 'true', this is disabled by default.
+To use Arrow when executing these calls, users need to first set the Spark configuration 'spark.sql.execution.arrow.enabled' to 'true'.
+This is disabled by default.

 <div class="codetabs">
 <div data-lang="python"  markdown="1">